majo48/connect-web-logger/README.md

 # Fairness / Legal
 - this app puts some strain on the froeling.com website
-- use only for optimizing your Fröling PE1 pellet boiler
+- please use only for optimizing your Fröling PE1 pellet boiler
 - web scraping is legal for "intended usage" and for public data
   - reading your own "private" data is IMHO the same as reading public data (IANAL)
+  - see LICENSE file for more and detailed information
-  - Froeling should provide a (local) LAN-API to the PE1 pellet boiler, avoiding the hassle of going thru the internet and the Fröling servers in order to get some local data in the first place
+- Froeling, please provide a (local) LAN-API to the PE1 pellet boiler, avoiding the hassle of going thru the internet and the Fröling servers just to get some local data